DON'T MISS A NEW LISTING AGAIN!

 Fisher House is a program that houses the loved ones of military members while they undergo medical treatment at the VA.
 I’ve heard stories of spouses sleeping in their car while their partner had a medical treatment done at the VA so they could be close to them during the process.
 They couldn't afford to rent a hotel room so they were forced to stay in their car overnight to be close.
 We just opened a brand new Fisher House at our VA here in Tucson, it can house over 40 people and is a top notch facility.
 The loved ones can stay there for free, have meals and toiletries provided, and be around other people in similar situations for support.
 It's important we take care of our troops in their time of need.
 I know how important family is to military members, dependents, and spouses because I come from a military family.
 My grandpa's, great uncles, uncles, dad, myself; we all served.
 I moved around every 3-4 years growing up.
 Our family was everything we had.

 That sounds like an awesome program!
-How is Denali and Fisher House related?
+How is Everest and Fisher House related?

 I'll be using the climb to raise funds that will go directly to the Fisher House to pay for food, toiletries, cleaning supplies,etc.

 There is a direct link at my site, http:// housesfortroops.com/fisherhouse, to donate funds.
 I'm asking for people to give what they can, it all adds up in the end and can make a huge impact.
 Most people are sponsoring per foot climbed.
 You can do a nickel or a penny per foot.
-Success rate on Denali is only 50% because the weather is so brutal but the summit is 20,300 feet so a penny a foot would be about $200 if I make it to the top.
+The summit is 29,029 feet so a penny a foot would be about $290 if I make it to the top.
 If I don't it'd be a penny per foot up that I was able to go.

 Wow!
 Good luck on your trip!